Ministry of Education (Marshall Islands)

-Ministry of Education, or the MOE, is a government branch in the Marshall Islands that controls and takes care of education, as well as all public schools in the Marshall Islands.
-The Minister of the MOE is one of the senators of the Marshall Islands and is appointed by the president of the Marshall Islands.
+The Ministry of Education, or the MOE, is a government branch of the Marshall Islands which oversees and administers elementary and secondary education in the Marshall Islands.
+Post-secondary (university or technical schools) education is not a direct responsibility of the MOE, but such entities are required to report to the ministry.
+Its minister is appointed by the president of the Marshall Islands.